EnrightLab/Courses-and-Practicals/Cambridge_PI/README.md

 List of Practicals:
 ------------------

-*Practical 1*  Monday 18th February
+*Practical 1*  Tuesday 16th February
 1. [Introduction to R/BioConductor](Intro_R/Intro_R_Practical.md) - if needed for some remindeders

 2. Worked Example for gene expression differential analysis - MiR-210 in Breast Cancer